 If a Tripod ladder is really not your thing then a normal folding step ladder is better than a standard ladder. it provides some stability but is not ideal on uneven ground.
 It also stores away easier than tripod ladders.
 If your ground is straight then these are a good second consideration.

-We particularly like these BPS ones for their versatility:
+I particularly like these BPS ones for their versatility.

 Or for ladders with a bit more versatility, telescopic ladders will be a good compromise and can be used for lots of other tasks too, but the safety aspect will not be 100% geared up for hedge work.
 We reviewed 10 of the best telescopic ladders here if interested.